It isn’t always straightforward to find the best Singapore lawyer for your case

 In such cases, you do not have the luxury of taking the time to Google, research and shortlist of best lawyer.
 You are likely to care more about getting an immediate resolution rather than cost differences.
 If you have friends or family members who know lawyers, you can tap into that legal network to get a lawyer who is willing to help you out immediately.

-3. Determine your budget and opt for payment schemes that suits your needs
+3. Determine your budget and opt for payment schemes that suit your needs

 The truth is that not all law firms offer the same price structures.
 There are generally 3 types of payment schemes: